Souhail-Bel/CHIP8-Emulator/README.md

 The OP code execution is done by referring to a LUT based on function pointers.
 Having each OP code be a function is useful for debugging.

-For this version, the drawing is directly done on the terminal.
-Future version will have the draw in an SDL2 context as well as add sound.

 ## Useful Resources
 [CHIP-8 - Wikipedia](https://en.wikipedia.org/wiki/CHIP-8)
 [Tutorials - Interpreting CPU Instructions via an Array of Function Pointers](https://multigesture.net/wp-content/uploads/mirror/zenogais/FunctionPointers.htm)